EDE 380 Literacy for Early Childhood and Elementary Teachers

 GENERAL DESCRIPTION OF LITERACY INSTRUCTIONAL MODULE PROJECT

-Please Note: The Literacy Instructional Module is the “Core Assessment” for EDE380.
+Please Note: Literacy Instructional Module #2 is the “Core Assessment” for EDE380.

-A second rubric, the University’s Core Assessment Rubric, is attached to this syllabus and will be used for University-wide assessment purposes, but not for grading purposes.
+The second rubric, the University's Core Assessment Rubric, is attached to this syllabus; this document will only be used for Literacy Instructional Module #2, and will be used for University-wide assessment purposes, but not for grading purposes.
 It is attached at the end of this syllabus for informational and administrative purposes only.